ThisIzUnd3ad/Sup3rSp4m/README.md

 # Sup3rSp4m
-How to Use?
+-How to Use?
-Simple...
+-Simple...
-First of All You must install python3 from python.org and then open the Sp4mmer.py :) and then install libraries by using this commands:
+-First of All You must install python3 from python.org and then install libraries by using this commands:
--pip3 install keyboard pyautogui time
+-pip3 install keyboard pyautogu
 :)

 -#step 1